Falls Lake – Table of Contents

 Falls Lake Hike Intro

-Falls Lake is a beautiful alpine lake in the Coquihalla Summit Recreation Area.
+Falls Lake is a beautiful subalpine lake in the Coquihalla Summit Recreation Area.
 It is a short and easy hike from a pullout off the Coquihalla Highway, east of Hope and west of Merrit.
 A hike to Falls Lake is a great way to stretch your legs during a long drive along the Coquihalla Highway.

 It takes about 30 minutes to reach the lake from the parking area, with minimal elevation gain.